GNG2101-D4/Auto-Notes-Transcriber/README.md

 --------------------------------------------------------------------

- A very specific implementation of an automated notes transcriber using [textract](https://github.com/deanmalmgren/textract) and a [Tesseract OCR](https://github.com/tesseract-ocr/tesseract)
+ An implementation of an automated notes transcriber using [Textract](https://github.com/deanmalmgren/textract) and [Tesseract OCR](https://github.com/tesseract-ocr/tesseract)

 ## Installation